 Absence of immediate hostilities apart, desert life in war-time had many irritations and few compensations.
 At Daba there was access to the beach, though some distance away.
 At cliff-top Quotaifiyah, the sea was closer, making for more pleasant camp conditions, though beach access was a touch more difficult.
-Geoff Hoyes and Mike Sainsbury both enjoyed the fishing, and Allan Farrington took to the surf, but the late Jim Fryatt was very nearly drowned there.
+Geoff Hoyes and Mike Sainsbury both enjoyed the fishing and P/O Farrington took to the surf, but the late Jim Fryatt was very nearly drowned there.
 At some point, for reasons not recorded, the beach was made out of bounds to airmen, a restriction that long rankled with Geoff.

 Winter came, with the mild days and cool nights of the Desert.
 At the end of the year, with 21 months service in 211 Squadron, his level of trade-craft and ability to exercise it with authority were accorded due recognition.
 He was made Corporal with effect from 1 November, having notched up another VG in the Character column, another Superior in Proficiency, and the other necessary recommendations for promotion.
 The Squadron Operations Record Book duly recorded the promotions of Geoff Hoyes and 12 other LACs, among them Harry Callison, armourer (later Sgt Armourer at Wadi Gazouza in 1941).

 Cpl Hoyes rides: somewhere in Egypt c1940 (Hoyes collection)